NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

    :link: example_nanotube
    :link-type: ref

-   In this tutorial we will build a nanotube from scratch, atom by atom, using BuildAMol.
+   In this tutorial we will build a nanotube 100% from scratch, atom by atom, using numpy to build coordinates and BuildAMol to assemble a molecule.

+.. card:: Molecules from scratch - building PF5
+   :link: example_geometry
+   :link-type: ref

+   In this tutorial we will build a PF5 molecule using BuildAMol's molecular geometries to automatically generate coordinates.